 Pre-heat the oven to 160C (Gas mark 3).
 Rinse gammon and pat dry.
 Place in a large, deep roasting dish (preferably with a lid).
 Add carrots, celery, onion and spices to the roasting pan together with the gammon.
 Add enough water to come up to about half the depth of the roasting pan.
 Cover your roasting pan with its lid (alternatively with aluminium foil) and place in preheated oven.
 Cooking time is 30 mins for every 500g, plus an extra 30 mins.
 When done, remove the gammon from the oven and allow to rest for five minutes while you make the glaze.

-Heat all ingredients in a small saucepan until the sugar has completely dissolved and the mixture boils.
+The glaze: Heat all ingredients in a small saucepan until the sugar has completely dissolved and the mixture boils.
 Carefully peel the skin off the gammon, but leave the fat attached to the meat.

 Lift a corner of the skin and tug gently – you will see it comes off surprisingly easily.